JeelPatel231/ffmpeg-multistream/readme.md

 `* -> make sure to open 1935 port if you are thinking to use it on a server`

-and all you pc has to do is stream, docker image will copy the video over to multiple platforms like twitch, yt, dlive, etc. etc.
+and all your pc has to do is stream, the docker image will copy the video over to multiple platforms like twitch, yt, dlive, etc. etc...

 ### INSTRUCTIONS